jeffpar/pcjs.v1/devices/pc8080/machine/vt100/debugger/README.md

 - F8: NO SCROLL
 - F9: SET-UP

-The simulation is not fully operational yet, but it is now possible to access the SET-UP screen, press **4** to switch to LOCAL mode, and verify local operation of most VT100 keys.
-You can also test the following keys while in SET-UP Mode.
+From the SET-UP screen, you can press **4** to switch to LOCAL mode and verify local operation of most VT100 keys.
+The following keys have special meaning inside SET-UP Mode.

 ### SET-UP Mode Keys